The conditioned Lyapunov spectrum for random dynamical systems: General setting and main results

-We impose a suitable setting that ensures the existence and uniqueness of a QSM and QEM.
-Namely, we require the RDS with absorption $\varphi$ to have pointwise exponential convergence towards the QSM in the total variation norm.
-Notably, our setting ensures the existence of the $Q$-process \cite{Champagnat2016ExponentialQ-process} in the strongest possible sense, a key element to the proof of the multiplicative ergodic theorem in the conditioned setting.
+where $\eta$ is the bounded function in ${\mathrm{(H3)}}$. } Notably, our setting ensures the existence of the $Q$-process \cite{Champagnat2016ExponentialQ-process} in the strongest possible sense, a key element to the proof of the multiplicative ergodic theorem in the conditioned setting.